More Italian Greyhound Information

 ZogoFlex Toppl Treat Toy - the Toppl, like a Kong, can be stuffed with food, but also has wedges to hold treats in place.
 It is shallower than a Kong and could be a good option for dogs who are not good at cleaning out Kongs.
 Note - this product is designed for supervised use.

 Kibble Nibble Ball - this product works really well.
 It unscrews for filling and cleaning, and you can cut off one or more tabs at the dispensing opening if you want food items to dispense more easily.

 Twist 'n Treat - this product allows you to adjust the size of the treat dispensing area and completely unscrews for cleaning.

 TreatStik- there is only one dispensing opening and the placement of it requires work on the dogs part to get all the treats out.
 The top screws off for filling and/or cleaning.

 Busy Buddy Magic Mushroom Dog Toy - this treat dispensing toy unscrews to fill with treats and for cleaning, and the difficulty level can be modified.
 It can be rolled, tipped, flipped, and carried.
 If ordering, note that there are two sizes.

-Nina Ottosson- a large variety of puzzles in which treats can be hidden for your dog to find.
+Nina Ottosson - a large variety of puzzles in which treats can be hidden for your dog to find.
 Difficulty levels are indicated for each puzzle.
-Puzzles are available through retailers such as Amazon and Chewy.com.
+Puzzles are available through Outward Hound and other retailers.

 Trixie Activity Poker Box - this interactive game comes with four puzzle boxes, each providing a different challenge, that can be placed individually or together on the base.